 Before you can get moving, you need to know where you’re going.
 We mean that to obtain effective results from your PMS, you need to have a clear direction and goals as an organization.
 Consider the following questions when redesigning your platform:

-• Are you looking to improve the leadership of management?
+• Are you looking to improve management leadership?
 Do you want to strengthen relationships between management and employees?

 • Do you want to promote internal growth as a company?
 Do you want a continuous trend of promotion into management or leadership positions by lower-level employees?

-• Do you just want to improve the overall process and strengthen the productivity of your company as a whole?
+• Do you just want to improve the overall process and strengthen your company’s productivity as a whole?

 1. Don’t Overcomplicate Things

-As we stated in a previous article, one of the biggest drawbacks of annual employee performance assessments is the time they consume.
-While it’s important to collect pertinent data and not miss any significant information, you don’t want to overcomplicate these assessments.
-There’s no reason for them to be a long, drawn-out process that kills significant amounts of productive time.
+As we stated in a previous article, one of the most significant drawbacks of annual employee performance assessments is the time they consume.
+While it’s essential to collect pertinent data and not miss any significant information, you don’t want to overcomplicate these assessments.
+There’s no reason for them to be a long, drawn-out process that kills significant productive time.

-If your old process is outdated, overcomplicating your new platform can be an easy mistake to make.
+Overcomplicating your new platform can be an easy mistake if your old process is outdated.
 Many managers and corporate members can add too many elements to the new platform, turning the process into a time-consuming, unengaging part of working for a company.

-When this happens, employees don’t look forward to the process at all.
-This can be counterproductive and completely undermine your efforts to redesign the process for the improvement of a company.
+Employees don’t look forward to the process when this happens.
+This can be counterproductive and ultimately undermine your efforts to redesign the process for the improvement of a company.

-A great strategy to use is to make small changes to your platform over time.
-Incorporating little changes in increments can help employees get used to things, and you can choose to keep or disregard new changes based on how effective they are.
+A great strategy is to make small changes to your platform over time.
+Incorporating little changes in increments can help employees get used to things, and you can choose to keep or disregard new changes based on their effectiveness.

 1. Set Goals

-This can be an engaging portion of your performance assessment for employees.
-It is also one of the best ways to encourage them to analyze their own work habits and productivity.
+This can be an engaging portion of your employee performance assessment.
+It is also one of the best ways to encourage them to analyze their work habits and productivity.

-If you are redesigning your approach to PMS, you are changing as a company.
-These changes should be promoted when it comes to your employees as well.
+If you redesign your approach to PMS, you are changing as a company.
+These changes should be promoted to your employees as well.
 Don’t focus on the past so much when you’re speaking of change.
 Encourage employees to look towards the future and set goals for themselves on a corporate level.

 This is a smart long-term approach to the overall effectiveness of your PMS.
 When you set goals during an assessment, these can be reviewed during the next set of assessments.
 If your company has a sales department, this can be a great start to implementing goal setting with your PMS.